 911 Computerized Telephony

-These technologies use computerized mapping and analytical features to track and display AVL/GPS-equipped fire and police units.
-This helps dispatchers make recommendations by finding the closest and best-equipped units for any given emergency.
+The OUC's CAD system is an online, real-time collection of critical services and applications designed to enhance emergency communications center and field operations.
+The OUC's CAD system typically processes over 800,000 dispatched events annually.
+These technologies use computerized mapping and analytical features to track and display AVL/GPS-equipped fire and police units and helps dispatchers make recommendations by finding the closest and best-equipped units for any given emergency.

 Emergency Dispatch Instruction Software

 This software enables OUC staff to provide 911 callers with life-saving, pre-arrival instructions over the phone.
 These instructions can help District callers stabilize and, in some cases, save the lives of patients during the vital seconds between the 911 call and unit arrival.

 TDD/TTY Computerized Systems

 These systems instantly recognize TDD/TTY calls from citizens who are deaf or hard of hearing.
 The systems provide customized, pre-programmed phrases that enable call-takers to speak directly to the TDD/TTY devices.

 These consoles connect OUC staff with both handheld and mobile radio systems used by police, fire, and emergency medical services.